 Capacity utilization is essential as it measures how much of the available capacity is actually utilized.
 It provides insights into the efficiency and effectiveness of resource utilization in manufacturing processes.
 While capacity cannot be increased to 100%, measuring capacity utilization helps identify the gap between actual production and the maximum potential output.

-The capacity of the batch that is getting loaded and the production cycle time based utilization have both to be considered for the capacity calculation.
-Take an example of the heat treatment for the bolts; the pieces are loaded in trays, and a fixed number of trays are placed inside a bin.
+Example: Take an example of the heat treatment for the bolts; the pieces are loaded in trays, and a fixed number of trays are placed inside a bin.
 The number of parts that can be loaded in a tray and the number of trays that can be loaded into a bin depends on the size of the bolt.
-Keeping the size of the bin to be fixed, the capacity utilization of the bin is calculated based on the volumetric equivalent of the parts loaded against the maximum volume of parts that can be loaded.
+Keeping the size of the bin fixed, the capacity utilization of the bin is calculated based on the volumetric equivalent of the parts loaded against the maximum volume of parts that can be loaded.

 The utilization rate helps determine the efficiency and effectiveness of resource utilization.
 In ideal scenarios, the utilization rate is 100% when the resource is operating at its maximum capacity without any downtime or idle time.
 However, in practical situations, achieving the ideal utilization rate may not be feasible due to factors like maintenance, setup time, dependency in other operations, or variability in demand.
 The achievable utilization rate represents the rate that can realistically be attained considering these factors, and it is crucial for organizations to find a balance between maximizing utilization and maintaining flexibility to adapt to changing conditions.